-- 3. The sale of food must conform to the BHR Wellness Policy. - G. Building Access - 1.
+- i.
 All requests by students to bring student visitors into the school for a day to explore a vocational program area will be generated through the Admissions Office.
 No student visitors will be allowed in the school unless the request has had prior approval.
 The only time that student visitors will be allowed to explore vocation program areas will be during the week that the student making the request is in the vocational program.
-Other alumni or student visitors must arrange for visits to teachers or vocational program areas after 2:30 PM on school days. - 2.
-Unsupervised students are not allowed in the school building.

-3. Staff should question strangers or unauthorized individuals in the building and contact the nearest Administrator in the event of a problem.

-- 4. Teachers shall be responsible to support school policy regarding visitors, which states that all visitors to the building, including guest speakers, sales representatives, friends of the faculty, and guests of students, must obtain a visitor's pass from the security desk in the main lobby before entering the building.
+Other alumni or student visitors must arrange for visits to teachers or vocational program areas after 2:30 PM on school days. - ii.
+Unsupervised students are not allowed in the school building. - iii.
+Staff should question strangers or unauthorized individuals in the building and contact the nearest Administrator in the event of a problem. - iv.
+Teachers shall be responsible to support school policy regarding visitors, which states that all visitors to the building, including guest speakers, sales representatives, friends of the faculty, and guests of students, must obtain a visitor's pass from the security desk in the main lobby before entering the building.
 All visitors must sign in and out.
 An escort is required to accompany the visitor from the security desk to the visitor's destination as well as returning to the security desk.
-Permission to visit the building should be obtained from the Superintendent-Director, in advance, who will authorize assurance of a visitor's pass. - 5.
-Teachers are requested to make appointments to see sales representatives or other visitors after 2:20 PM. - 6.
-Staff members who have to enter the building on nights or weekends, when school is closed, must communicate with the Director of Facilities before coming into the school. - 7.
-Staff use of school facilities other than during school day hours, must be scheduled through the office of the Superintendent-Director. - 8.
+Permission to visit the building should be obtained from the Superintendent-Director, in advance, who will authorize assurance of a visitor's pass. - v.
+Teachers are requested to make appointments to see sales representatives or other visitors after 2:20 PM. - vi.
+Staff members who have to enter the building on nights or weekends, when school is closed, must communicate with the Director of Facilities before coming into the school. - vii.
+Staff use of school facilities other than during school day hours, must be scheduled through the office of the Superintendent-Director. - viii.
 The Principal should be notified as soon as possible when any police officer, firefighter or medical Faculty enters the building for any reason.
 Upon entering they should be directed to the security desk, the Principal will meet them in the lobby.

-- H. Students returning to a teacher for extra help, make-up or teacher detention must remain with the teacher in the classroom or vocational program areas until 3:10 P.M. - I. Student Record Regulations
+ix.
+Students returning to a teacher for extra help, make-up or teacher detention must remain with the teacher in the classroom or vocational program areas until 3:10 P.M.